Consuming Japan : Advertising

 Q8.
 What do we need to do to be more than just order takers?

-A8.
-Charm and IQ.
+A8.?@Charm and IQ.
 Both are essential.

 Sales is seduction, so nothing is more important than combining charm and intelligence to create a comfortable mood.
 Charm alone will leave you just an order taker.
 IQ is also essential.
 Since it is natural, however, for the client to know more about the client’s business, the account executive should carefully study other industries and be able to offer success stories involving other firms.
 It is also important to consider every issue from the client’s president’s perspective and carefully present ideas that you are confident will be good for the client’s business.
 Don’t simply take orders from the Advertising Division.